How Changes to U.S. Daylight Saving Time Affect z/VMUpdated: 09 March 2007

 the local time.
 The system programmer will need to update the dates

 that are specified on the TIMEZONE_BOUNDARY statements in the system

 configuration file that their own system uses.
 For more information

-about the TIMEZONE_BOUNDARY statement, see the z/VM: CP Planning
+about the TIMEZONE_BOUNDARY statement, see the

-are the lines that will appear in the next version of those files.
+IBM ships sample system configuration files with z/VM.
+The following are the lines that will appear in the next version of those files.

 Also, the system programmer can issue the CP SET TIMEZONE command to